joxda/j3colorstretch/README.md

 # Development

-Developers can get a quick overview over the code with the documentation [here](https://joxda.github.io/j3colorstretch/doc/).
+Developers can get a quick overview over the code in the documentation [here](https://joxda.github.io/j3colorstretch/doc/).

 # Requirements for compilation